 Most of the data that you need to understand, validate, and investigate a detection is displayed on the detection detail page: tables of relevant metric data, record transactions, and links to raw packets.

-Click a host name to navigate to the device overview, or right-click to create a chart with that device as the source and the relevant metrics.
+Click a host name to navigate to the Device Overview page, or right-click to create a chart with that device as the source and the relevant metrics.

-Click a device name to navigate to a protocol page, which contains all of the protocol metrics associated with the device.
-A protocol page gives you a complete picture of what the device was doing at the time of the detection.
-Click Overview in the left pane to see the role, users, and tags associated with the device.
+Click a device name to navigate to the Device Overview page, which contains the role, users, and tags associated with that device.
+From the left pane, click a protocol name to view all of the protocol metrics associated with the device.
+The protocol page gives you a complete picture of what this device was doing at the time of the detection.

 For example, if you get a reconnaissance scan detection, you can learn if the device associated with the scan is assigned the Vulnerability Scanner role.